harshinharshi/chatbot/Readme.md

 - **Environment-Based Configuration:** Sensitive information and model configurations are managed through environment variables, ensuring that no sensitive data is hard-coded.
 - **Extensible Tool System:** New tools can be easily added by defining a function and adding it to the `tools` list in `src/tools.py`.
 - **ReAct Agent:** The project uses a ReAct (Reasoning and Acting) agent, which can reason about problems and use tools to solve them.
+- **Short-Term Memory:** The chatbot maintains conversation context using SQLite-based short-term memory.
+See `src/database.py` for implementation details.
 - **Langgraph Studio Integration:** The project is configured to work with the Langgraph Studio for debugging and visualizing the agent's behavior.

 ---